Signs and symptoms of pregnancy

 Signs and symptoms of pregnancy are common, benign conditions that result from the changes to the body that occur during pregnancy.
 Signs and symptoms of pregnancy typically change as pregnancy progresses, although several symptoms may be present throughout.
 Depending on severity, common symptoms in pregnancy can develop into complications.
 Pregnancy symptoms may be categorized based on trimester as well as region of the body affected.
+Each pregnancy can be quite different and many people do not experience the same or all of the symptoms.
+If a person is concerned about their symptoms they should be encouraged to speak with an appropriate healthcare professional.

 Early pregnancy

-Many of the early signs of pregnancy will be similar to symptoms that come right before a period and it can be hard to tell the difference.
+Many of the early signs of pregnancy will be similar to symptoms that come right before a period, and it can be hard to tell the difference.

 Implantation bleeding

-Implantation bleeding is light vaginal bleeding in the first 10 – 14 days of pregnancy caused by the normal implantation of the embryo in the uterine lining.
+Implantation bleeding is light vaginal bleeding in the first 10–14 days of pregnancy caused by the normal implantation of the embryo in the uterine lining.
 Implantation bleeding may be confused with a regular period.
 Heavy vaginal bleeding in the first trimester or bleeding associated with pain, may be a sign of a complication, such as a miscarriage or an ectopic pregnancy, that would need to be assessed by a healthcare provider.